-Welcome to www.n-georgia.com Georgia's Dept. of Labor Job Search Handbook - Chapter 6 - Applications - Everything anyone ever wanted to know about you..and asked? - Applications come in all shapes, sizes and, within legal limits, may ask a variety of questions.
-There are two purposes for an application and the purpose depends upon which side of the desk you are sitting.
+Welcome to www.n-georgia.com Georgia DOL Job Search Handbook - Chapter 6 - Applications - Everything anyone ever wanted to know about you..and asked? - Applications come in all shapes, sizes.
+There are 2 purposes for an application.
+The purpose depends upon which side of the desk you are sitting.

 Georgia Festivals and Events